open-mmlab/mmengine/docs/en/tutorials/runner.md

 ### Explanations on example codes

 Really a long piece of code, isn't it!
 However, if you read through the above example, you may have already understood the training process in general even without knowing any implementation details, thanks to the compactness and readability of runner codes (probably).
-This is what MMEngine expects: a structured, modular and standardized training process that allows for more reliable reproductions and clearer comparisons.
+This is what MMEngine expects: a structured, modular, and standardized training process that allows for more reliable reproductions and clearer comparisons.

 The above example may lead you to the following confusion:

 <details>
 <summary>There are too many arguments!</summary>

 Don't worry.
 As we mentioned before, **use runner as a memo**.
 The runner covers all aspects just to ensure you won't miss something important.
 You don't actually need to configure everything.
-The simple example in [15 minutes](../get_started/15_minutes.md) still works fine, and it can be even more simplified by removing `val_evaluator`, `val_dataloader` and `val_cfg` without breaking down.
+The simple example in [15 minutes](../get_started/15_minutes.md) still works fine, and it can be even more simplified by removing `val_evaluator`, `val_dataloader`, and `val_cfg` without breaking down.
 All configurable arguments are driven by your demands.
-Those not in your focus usually works fine by default.
+Those not in your focus usually work fine by default.

 </details>